lilyflowr/alx-higher_level_programming/README.md

 # Solutions to Python related tasks
-This repo is for the second sprint of the ALX Software Engineering Programme.
-During this sprint we will be learning and practicing higher level programming languages Python is the primary language we are going to be using.
+This repository pertains to the second phase of the ALX Software Engineering Program.
+In this phase, our focus will be on acquiring knowledge and hands-on experience with advanced programming languages.
+The primary language we will be utilizing extensively is Python.

-Hence, this repo will contain all the solutions I submit for our daily tasks.

 ## Author
-Dr. Ehoneah Obed
+Ibinabo Adiela